-{\it Orbital pumping by lattice dynamics--.} In the second case, we explore orbital pumping due to lattice dynamics, which can be realized by a time-dependent variation of strain, i.e., a time-dependent deformation of crystal.
-For a crystal under arbitrary deformations, three effects need to be considered: variations of i) orbital splitting, ii) bonding lengths, and iii) bonding angles.
-Each factor manifests in the tight-binding model as corrections to on-site energies, magnitudes of hopping integrals, and directional cosines, respectively.
-By assuming the time-dependent hopping integrals to follow a power law of bonding length~\cite{froyen1979,harrison1980}, we integrate the periodic lattice dynamics driven by biaxial strains into our model and numerically calculate orbital pumping due to this lattice dynamics (see SM~\cite{supple} for details).
+{\it Orbital pumping by lattice dynamics.--} Next, we explore orbital pumping due to lattice dynamics, which can be realized by a slowly time-varying strain.
+The resulting adiabatic variation of a crystal may cause: variations of i) bonding lengths and ii) bonding angles.
+Each variation manifests in the tight-binding model as corrections to hopping integrals and directional cosines, respectively.
+The hopping integrals are assumed to follow a power law of bonding length~\cite{froyen1979,harrison1980}.
+We integrate the lattice dynamics driven by adiabatically varying strains into our model and numerically calculate the resulting orbital pumping (see SM~\cite{supple} for details).

-We consider two biaxial strains in the $zx$ plane with a phase difference, which makes the cubic lattice undergo a circularly rotating strain.
-It resembles a generation of phonon angular momentum (PAM) polarized along the $y$ direction under surface acoustic wave~\cite{sasaki2021}.
-Numerical calculations with the time-dependent hopping integrals show that DC OAM current [$j_z^{L_y,{\rm DC}}$; Fig.~\ref{fig:3}(a)], DC OAP current [$j_z^{\{L_z,L_x\}{\rm DC}}$; Fig.~\ref{fig:3}(b)], and associated DC transverse charge current [$j_z^{\rm DC}$; Fig.~\ref{fig:3}(c)] are pumped.
-OAM pumping induced by lattice dynamics is the reverse process of crystal field torque~\cite{go2020b}, where non-equilibrium OAM, generated by external perturbations such as an electric field, is absorbed by the lattice.
-The reverse process of the OAP current may offer another mechanism of the crystal field torque, which has not been identified yet.
+We consider a biaxial strain applied to the NM2 layer in our NM1/NM2/NM1 trilayer system (Fig.~\ref{fig:1}).
+The biaxial principal axes of the strain are assumed to rotate slowly in the $zx$ plane, which makes our $sp$-implementedcubic lattice undergo a circularly rotating deformation.
+This situation mimics the excitation of a long-wavelength phonon vibration with PAM.
+Numerical calculations with the time-dependent hopping integrals show that both DC OAM current $j_z^{L_y,{\rm DC}}$ [Fig.~\ref{fig:3}(a)] and DC OAP current $j_z^{\{L_z,L_x\}{\rm DC}}$ [Fig.~\ref{fig:3}(b)] are pumped to the neighboring NM1 layers, and converted to DC transverse charge current $j_z^{\rm DC}$ [Fig.~\ref{fig:3}(c)].
+Thus, the lattice dynamics with PAM generates similar orbital pumping as an oscillating magnetic field does.
+This is our second main finding, which illustrates a fundamental channel of angular momentum transfer between electron orbital degrees of freedom and phonons, in addition to the well-known channel between electron spin degree of freedom and magnetization.
+The OAM pumping induced by the lattice dynamics is the reverse process of crystal field torque~\cite{go2020b}, where electron OAM, generated by external perturbations such as an electric field, is absorbed by the lattice.
+Our calculation implies that the reverse process of the OAP current offer an additional mechanism of the crystal field torque that has not been identified before.